-In July and August 1999, Taliban, as well as al Qaeda linked militia members again visit the US, their expenses paid with US tax money and the University of Nebraska:
+In July and August 1999, Taliban and al Qaeda linked militia members again visited the US, their expenses paid with US tax money and by the University of Nebraska:

 Thomas Gouttierre, an academic heading an Afghanistan program at the University of Nebraska, hosts their visit.
 Gouttierre is working as a consultant to Unocal at the time, and some Taliban visits to the US are paid for by Unocal, such as a visit two years earlier (see December 4, 1997).
 However, it is unknown if Unocal plays a role in this particular trip.
 Gouttierre had previously been paid by the CIA to create Afghan textbooks promoting violence and jihad (see 1984-1994).
 It is unknown if any of these visitors meet with US officials during their trip. (here)

 Former Pakistani Foreign Secretary, Niaz Naik, who had been part of the US/Taliban pipeline negotiations, predicted to the BBC (see here) on September 18, 2001, that the US would invade Afghanistan regardless of whether the Taliban agreed to extradite bin Laden.